 Bringing It All Together

-At this point, I have a pretty detailed plan for my upcoming year.
-The last thing I do is schedule monthly strategy sessions within my planner to re-visit my annual strategy in order to build off of it and tweak it if necessary.
+By this point in the process, you should have a pretty detailed plan for your upcoming year.
+The last thing to do is schedule monthly strategy sessions within your planner or project management system to re-visit your annual strategy in order to build off of it and tweak it if necessary.

 Things to remember: